Tortar/PowerPointAudio-Extractor/README.md

 Warning : the script is tested on windows so probably on any other operating system will give some error (open a issue in this case).Besides it's tested using .pptx files so if your presentation is in another format convert it in .pptx first (there are many ways to do it, go check online!).

-# Simplified Procedure : using exe_extractor folder
+# Simplified Procedure (not always working unfortunately) : using exe_extractor folder

 Thanks to the .exe file inside the exe_extractor folder, you can run the program even without installing python.